PragTob/after_do/README.md

 AfterDo is simple gem, that allows you to execute a specified block after specified method of a class are called.
 If the class extends `AfterDo` you can simply do this by `MyClass.after :some_method do puts 'whatever you want?' end`

-This shall not be done to to alter behavior or something but rather to fight cross-cutting concerns such as logging.
+This shall not be done to alter behavior but rather to fight cross-cutting concerns such as logging.
 E.g. with logging you litter all your code wit logging statements - that concern is spread over many files.
 With AfterDo you could put all the logging in one file.

-AfterDo has no external runtime dependencies and the code is just a bit more than 60 lines (blank lines included).
+AfterDo has no external runtime dependencies and the code is not even 120 lines of code (blank lines included) with lots of small methods.
+So simplecov reports there are not even 70 relevant lines.

 ## Installation